 - 1/2 cup dry sherry

-- Remove chops from marinade, pat dry, and reserve marinade.
+- Remove chops from the marinade, pat dry, and reserve marinade.

-- In a large pan, heat the oil over medium heat until hot and brown the chops on both side.
+- In a large pan, heat the oil over medium-high heat until hot and brown the chops quickly on both sides.

-- Add the sherry and reserved marinade, including the onions.
-Cover and cook until tender, about 20 minutes.
+- Add the sherry and reserved marinade, including the onions, to the pan with the pork and bring to a boil.
+Cover, reduce heat to low, and cook until pork is tender, about 20 minutes.